 In the end, the magistrate agreed with our appraisal and also with the fact that compensation for diminished value was due even though the claimant had no intention of selling his vehicle.
 In addition to awarding the claimant $2,000.00 in diminished value, he ruled that Safeco should also pay all of the claimant’s appraisal, expert witness and legal fees.
 It was a bad day for the insurance company seeing as they were also on the hook for payment of their own defense costs, but it took the fervor of the claimant – his David vs. Goliath mentality – to put all of that in motion.

 The claimant’s attorney did not seek any punitive damages even though evidence of unfair claim practices existed.
 Perhaps in the future, when more Davids summon the courage to challenge the Goliaths that are the insurance companies, all 50 states will adopt uniform laws that require fair and equitable treatment by insurers in automobile diminished value cases.
 Penalties for ignoring an obvious fact – that automobile diminished value does exist – may someday be imposed upon predatory insurance companies.
-On this day it was sweet vindication for our customer and, hopefully, a warning for insurers to start walking a straight line when presented with claims involving automobile diminished value.
+On this day it was sweet vindication for our customer and, hopefully, a wake-up call for insurers to follow fair claims handling and investigative procedures when presented with claims involving automobile diminished value.

 Service throughout Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi , Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin and Wyoming